19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Self-incrimination and savings for advocates and solicitors

-153\.—(1) A person is not excused from disclosing information to the Authority or, as the case may be, an investigator under Subdivision (2), under a requirement made of him under any provision of this Division on the ground that the disclosure of the information might tend to incriminate him.
+153\.—(1) A person is not excused from disclosing information to the Authority or, as the case may be, an investigator under Subdivision (2) or (3), under a requirement made of him under any provision of this Division on the ground that the disclosure of the information might tend to incriminate him.

+[Act 34 of 2012 wef 01/05/2014]

-(2) Where a person claims, before making a statement disclosing information that he is required to under any provision of this Division to the Authority or, as the case may be, an investigator under Subdivision (2), that the statement might tend to incriminate him, that statement —
+(2) Where a person claims, before making a statement disclosing information that he is required to under any provision of this Division to the Authority or, as the case may be, an investigator under Subdivision (2) or (3), that the statement might tend to incriminate him, that statement —

 (a) shall not be admissible in evidence against him in criminal proceedings other than proceedings for an offence under section 162(3); but

 [2/2009 wef 29/07/2009]

 (b) shall, for the avoidance of doubt, be admissible in evidence in civil proceedings under Part XII.

+[Act 34 of 2012 wef 01/05/2014]

 (3) Nothing in this Division shall —